Ramsey County Historical Society & Gibbs Farm

 Please note: All in-person tours are currently on hold, but we hope to start tours in the fall.
 If you are interested in leading tours once the buildings re-open for public and private tours, please see the information below.

 Ramsey County Historical Society is looking for volunteers to lead tours at two locations in Downtown St Paul.
 RCHS facilitates public and private tours of the Ramsey County Courthouse/City Hall and St Paul Union Depot.
 Tour guides receive training and materials needed to help visitors explore the history, art and architecture of these beautiful public buildings.

 The ideal tour guide has a love of history and is excited to share it with a diverse audience of locals and visitors.
 Excellent verbal communication is a must!
 Experience giving tours or working with the public in an educational capacity is preferred, but not required.

-Courthouse tours are Mondays at 12:15 and Union Depot tours take place every other Tuesday at 11:00.
+Courthouse tours are once a week and Union Depot tours take place every other week.
 Tour guides must be available to give one or two public tours per month, and generally have availability to lead occasional private tours during the week.

 Interested?
 Please contact Robyn Priestley at email@example.com with any questions, or send a brief email that describes your interest and relevant experience.

 All our spots are filled for Summer 2022.

 Please check back in March for information on Summer 2023!

 Gibbs Farm’s Youth Intern Program is a summer leadership program that allows students between the ages of 14 to 18 to experience working at a historic site as they assist staff in running camps.
 Interns accepted into the program attend a one-day training in June.
 During camp, interns are responsible for helping staff and making sure all the campers feel included and have the best experience possible!